 - WCP landscaping (everything except tree trimming) is currently being handled by Enviroscaping, Inc. under the direction of Phil Mora.
 Tree maintenance is being handled by Beaver Tree Company, under the direction of Autumn Fish.

 - Landscaping work is prioritized by the HOA.
 If your unit needs the landscapers’ attention, please alert WCP property manager, Sandie Foehl, by calling (805) 968-3435 or sending e-mail to firstname.lastname@example.org.
 Please do not ask the individual landscapers to do personal tasks around your unit.
 Understand that they must report to their supervisor, and their supervisor reports to the HOA.

-- Homeowners are restricted by the CC&Rs from planting in the common area and placing (much less, storing) items on the common area.
+- Homeowners are restricted by the CC&Rs from planting in the common area and placing or storing items on the common area.
 These items are subject to removal.

 - The WCP landscape committee is chaired by Dorothy Gonzalez.
-Homeowners are welcome to join members of the landscape committee and the property manager on regular landscape walk-arounds with landscape company representatives.
-The current landscape committee chair is Adrienne Edgar (firstname.lastname@example.org).
-Landscape walks are currently scheduled for the second Friday of each month at 9:30 AM.
+Homeowners are welcome to join members of the landscape committee on monthly landscape walk-arounds with landscape company representatives.
 All are welcome to come on the walk, but please understand that the landscape committee and the landscape company set the priorities for the walks.